What are the best jobs for college students? Find out here

 Hiring managers may also screen your private social media accounts.
 But remember, keep these accounts locked and only accessible to followers you’re close with.
 This helps maintain a barrier between your work and personal life.

 PeopleReady connects college students and graduates with local employers in retail, hospitality, construction and more.
-We offer a wide range of jobs for students to earn extra money on their own schedules through our app, JobStack.
+We offer a wide range of jobs for students to earn extra money on their own schedules on our website and through our app, JobStack.
 These jobs offer a part-time schedule and flexible work hours.
 What are the best part-time jobs for students in college available through JobStack right now?

 - Retail: customer service representatives, merchandisers, store associates, store update assistants, clerks and cashiers.